Active Substance: ruxolitinib (as phosphate)

 Why has Jakavi been approved?

-The CHMP considered that the reduction in spleen size and symptoms related to myelofibrosis seen in patients taking Jakavi is clinically important.
+The CHMP decided that Jakavi’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+In myelofibrosis the CHMP considered that the reduction in spleen size and symptoms seen in patients taking Jakavi is clinically important.
 The Committee noted that the quality of life of patients treated with Jakavi was improved but that the medicine’s effects had still to be evaluated in terms of extending the life of patients or delaying the progress of the disease or the onset of leukaemia.
 With regard to safety, the Committee considered that the risk of infections is acceptable but should be monitored further, while other known risks, such as bleeding or a reduction in blood cell counts, can be appropriately managed.
-The CHMP therefore decided that Jakavi’s benefits are greater than its risks and recommended that it be given marketing authorisation.

-Each year, the company that makes Jakavi will provide further study data on the effects of Jakavi in terms of how long patients live and how long they live without their disease getting worse or developing leukaemia.
+In addition, the company that makes Jakavi is extending the main studies on myelofibrosis and will provide annual data on the effects of Jakavi in terms of how long patients live and how long they live without their disease getting worse or developing leukaemia.
+In polycythaemia vera, the company will extend the main study to provide long-term data on the safety and effectiveness of Jakavi.

 Other information about Jakavi